 Unsupervised visits will continue to occur with the plan developed for each family given their specific circumstances, and in compliance with any active court orders regarding visitation.
-In addition, least restrictive visitation plans will be developed in consultation with the child (when age/developmentally appropriate), parent, and, if applicable, tribe.
+In addition, visitation plans will be developed in consultation with the child (when age/developmentally appropriate), parent, foster family, and, if applicable, tribe.

-Visits that need to be supervised by DHS staff, foster parents, or Safety Service Providers (SSPs) will continue to be provided and may occur in DHS offices or other community locations.
-DHS staff should continue to work with parents and others to explore the least restrictive plan and evaluate other possible resources to supervise visits where appropriate.
+Visits supervised by DHS staff, foster parents, or Safety Service Providers (SSPs) will continue to be provided and may occur in DHS offices or other community locations.
+DHS staff should continue to work with parents and others to explore and evaluate other possible resources to supervise visits where appropriate.
 Due to possible limitations on the number of in-person parent/child visits that can be provided by DHS staff while following additional screening, disinfecting and social distancing protocols, the guidance for virtual visits will remain in effect to enhance the frequency of visits for children and their parents.
 Virtual visits are intended to supplement, but not substitute for, in-person visitation.